Vedbhanushali/FoodDeliveryApp/Docs/lec15/README.md

 Create a new unit test

-- jest does not understand jsx so need to configure babel for complining jsx
+- jest does not understand jsx so need to configure babel for compyling jsx

   ```cmd
   npm i -D @babel/preset-react